 PART 02: Food Thickening Agents

-2.1 of Food Thickening Agents
+2.1 Sources and Classification of Food Thickening Agents

 Food Thickening agents usually refer to macromolecular substances that can be dissolved in water and hydrated sufficiently under certain conditions to form a viscous or jelly-like liquid.
 Most food thickening agents are natural macromolecular polysaccharides or their derivatives, which are widely found in nature; some food thickening agents are also synthesized from natural raw materials.